vmware-tanzu/tanzu-dev-portal/content/blog/jupyterhub-on-k8s-p1.md

 Pruned 1 symbolic links from /usr/local
 ```

 3. Download a kind cluster configuration manifest or create your own.
-This is my conf:
+This is my config:

 ```bash
 ❯ cat multinode-conf.yaml